-However, once you have decided quartz is the right choice for your kitchen or bathroom, the next step isn’t necessarily easy.
+Once you have decided quartz is the right choice for your kitchen or bathroom, the next step isn’t necessarily easy.
 The search for the best quartz countertop begins.

-While quartz is a trademarked material, there are still some differences between what’s offered and we will guide you through it by presenting the 12 best quartz countertop brands.
+While quartz is a trademarked material, there are still some differences between what’s offered.
+And we will guide you through it by presenting the 12 best quartz countertop brands.

 Quartz slabs are manufactured by joining roughly 90-95% quartz crystals with polymers and pigments.
 The best quartz countertops are usually at least 93% pure ground quartz.

 Due to this composition, the end result is an extremely hard engineered stone.
 It is scratch-resistant, and able to endure the action of a busy kitchen or bathroom.

 The high percentage of quartz crystals can make quartz countertops similar to natural stones in many aspects.
 But the addition of polymers ensures it offers an almost nonporous surface.
 This makes the material extremely stain-resistant.

 The physical traits of the best quartz countertops won’t usually differ.
 So, it’s hard to claim one brand will be able to offer a product more durable than the other.
 Generally, all quartz slabs are very resistant, standing up to chipping and cracking even better than granite.

 The limitations of quartz should also be expected even when shopping for the best brands of quartz countertops.
 Quartz won’t resist heat (hot pans shouldn’t be put directly on it) or long-lasting sunlight (colors can fade).

 So if all that’s similar, why even bother with brands?